rcrowther/django-img/README.md

 Crop and Resize can/often result in images narrower in one dimension.

-The Smart variations do a background fill in a chosen colour, so return the requaeted size,
+The Smart filters do a background fill in a chosen colour, so return the requaeted size,

     from image import ResizeSmart, registry